-If you have ever suffered from a panic attack, you know that as the event unfolds, things become fuzzy.
+If you have ever suffered from a panic attack, you know that as the event unfolds things become fuzzy.
 Real-time seems to fade away for a few minutes.
 Are you still attached to your body, or are you floating overhead watching the bizarre event unfold?
 The next thing I clearly remember was a Vatican guard had me in a fireman's carry, and he was running.
 I can hear my companion yelling, "Where are you taking her?
 Is she ok?"
-I realize I'm in a dimly lit space.
+I realized I'm in a dimly lit space.
 What's happening?
 Where am I?
 I'll tell you where I was—in the coveted secret tunnel of the Sistine Chapel!

 The guard got me to the medics' office.
-Yes, I was fine, and I lived to tell about it.
+Yes, I was fine, and I lived to tell you about it.
 But I missed the Sistine Chapel, and it took me years to get back and see it.
 After my initial experience, I had the pleasure of visiting Rome several more times but didn't have the opportunity to get to Vatican City.
 In fact, it took me ten years to get back to the Vatican.
-When I finally got back to the Chapel, there were only about six other people in there, and I finally got my private tour!
+When I finally got back to the chapel, there were only about six other people in there, and I finally got my private tour!